 In this work, our focus is on the estimation of sparse covariance matrix for high-dimensional data.
-Early work on covariance matrix estimation includes shrinking eigenvalues of the sample covariance matrix (Dey and Srinivasan, 1985; Haff, 1991), a linear combination of the sample covariance and a proper diagonal matrix (Ledoit and Wolf, 2004), improving the estimation based on matrix condition number (Aubry et al., 2012; Won et al., 2013), and regularizing the eigenvectors of the matrix logarithm of the covariance matrix (Deng and Tsui, 2013).
+Early work on covariance matrix estimation includes shrinking eigenvalues of the sample covariance matrix (Dey \& Srinivasan, 1985; Haff, 1991), a linear combination of the sample covariance and a proper diagonal matrix (Ledoit \& Wolf, 2004), improving the estimation based on matrix condition number (Aubry et al., 2012; Won et al., 2013), and regularizing the eigenvectors of the matrix logarithm of the covariance matrix (Deng \& Tsui, 2013; Yu, Wang, \& Zhu, 2017).
 However, the above mentioned methods do not explore the sparse structure of the covariance matrix.
 A sparse covariance matrix estimate can be useful for subsequent inference, such as inferring the correlation pattern among the variables.
-Bickel and Levina (2008) proposed to threshold the small entries of the sample covariance matrix to zeroes and studied its theoretical behavior when the number of variables is large.
-Rothman, Levina and Zhu (2009) considered to threshold the sample covariance matrix with more general thresholding functions.
-Cai and Yuan (2012) proposed a covariance matrix estimation through block thresholding.
+Bickel \& Levina (2009) proposed to threshold the small entries of the sample covariance matrix to zeroes and studied its theoretical behavior when the number of variables is large.
+Rothman, Levina, \& Zhu (2009) considered to threshold the sample covariance matrix with more general thresholding functions.
+Wagaman \& Levina (2009) introduced a method of the sparse estimation for the covariance matrix with banded structure based on the correlations between variables using the Isomap.
+Cai \& Yuan (2012) proposed a covariance matrix estimation through block thresholding.
 Their estimator is constructed by dividing the sample covariance matrix into blocks and then simultaneously estimating the entries in a block by thresholding.
 However, the threshold-based estimator is not guaranteed to be positive definite.
-To make the estimate being sparse and positive-definite, Bien and Tibshirani (2011) considered a penalized likelihood method with a Lasso penalty (Tibshirani, 1996) on the entries of the covariance matrix.
-Their idea is similar to the Graphical Lasso for inverse covariance matrix estimation in the literature (Yuan and Lin, 2007; Friedman, Hastie, and Tibshirani, 2008; Rocha, Zhao, and Yu, 2008; Rothman et al., 2008; Yuan, 2008; Deng and Yuan, 2009; and Yuan, 2010), but the computation is much more complicated due to the non-convexity of the objective function.
-Xue, Ma and Zou (2012) developed a sparse covariance matrix estimator for high-dimensional data based on a convex objective function with positive definite constraint and $L_{1}$ penalty.
+To make the estimate being sparse as well as positive definite, Bien \& Tibshirani (2011) considered a penalized likelihood method with a Lasso penalty (Tibshirani, 1996) on the entries of the covariance matrix.
+Their idea is similar to the Graphical Lasso for inverse covariance matrix estimation in the literature (Yuan \& Lin, 2007; Friedman, Hastie, \& Tibshirani, 2008; Rocha, Zhao, \& Yu, 2008; Rothman et al., 2008; Yuan, 2008; Deng \& Yuan, 2009; and Yuan, 2010), but the computation is much more complicated due to the non-convexity of the objective function.
+Xue, Ma, \& Zou (2012) developed a sparse covariance matrix estimator for high-dimensional data based on a convex objective function with positive definite constraint and $L_{1}$ penalty.
 They also derived a fast algorithm to solve the constraint optimization problem.
-Some other work on the estimation of high-dimensional covariance matrix can be found in Fan, Liao and Mincheva (2013), Liu, Wang and Zhao (2014), Xiao et al. (2016), Cai, Ren and Zhou (2016).
-A comprehensive review of recent development of covariance matrix estimation can be found in Pourahamdi (2013) and Fan, Liao and Liu (2016).
+Some other work on the estimation of high-dimensional covariance matrix can be found in Fan, Liao, \& Mincheva (2013), Liu, Wang, \& Zhao (2014), Xiao et al. (2016), Cai, Ren, \& Zhou (2016), Huang, Farewell, \& Pan (2017).
+A comprehensive review of the development of covariance matrix estimation can be found in Pourahmadi (2013) and Fan, Liao, \& Liu (2016).